combustible-lemon-labs/beauty_boilerplate/README.md

 #### `link`

 Use [`ESLint`](https://eslint.org/) to lint all TypeScript source code.

+## Deployment

+All you need for "deploying" this resource to a server-environment is the `./dist/` and `./src/html/` directories, along with the `fxmanifest.lua` configuration.

+The configuration in `fxmanifest` will ensure only the `dist` stylesheet is sent to the client.

 ## License
 This product is MIT licensed.
 Please make sure you give credit and include this license in your product.